Mr. Bean's Holiday: Production

-Plans for a second Mr. Bean film were first revealed in February 2001, when Rowan Atkinson - who was filming Scooby-Doo at the time - was lured into developing a sequel to Bean (1997), from a script written by Mr. Bean co-creator Richard Curtis that would have followed Mr. Bean heading to Australia under the working title Down Under Bean.
-No further announcements regarding the film were made until early 2005.
+Plans for a second Mr. Bean film were first revealed in February 2001, when Rowan Atkinson was lured into developing a sequel to Bean during filming on Scooby-Doo.
+Written by Mr. Bean co-creator Richard Curtis, the sequel's working title was Down Under Bean, and was intended to follow Mr. Bean heading to Australia on a voyage of discovery.
+However, no further announcements regarding the film were made until early 2005.

-In March 2005, the film was officially announced, then titled Bean 2, with Simon McBurney, co-founder and artistic director of the Théâtre de Complicité theatre company, writing the film's script.
-McBurney chose to set the film in France because it was a place where the visual-oriented Mr. Bean would not be expected to talk much, due to his limited knowledge of French.
-In December of that year, Atkinson announced that he would script the film himself alongside Curtis, though the final screenplay was instead written by Robin Driscoll (a writer on the TV series) and Hamish McColl, while McBurney wrote the film's story and served as one of the executive producers on the film alongside Curtis.
+In March 2005, the film was officially announced, then titled Bean 2, with Simon McBurney, co-founder and artistic director of the Théâtre de Complicité theatre company, writing the script.
+McBurney decided to set the film in France because it was a place where the visual-oriented Mr. Bean would not be expected to talk much, due to his limited knowledge of French.
+The running gag involving Bean saying "Gracias" to French people was inspired by McBurney's great uncle, who told McBurney's father he "had no trouble with the language barrier during his tour of Europe because he knew the essential French word 'Gracias'".

 Principal photography for the film began on 15 May 2006 and took place on location across England and France, particularly during the 2006 Cannes Film Festival.
-At that point, the film's title was changed from Bean 2 to French Bean, and later to Mr. Bean's Holiday, a reference to the 1953 French comedy film Monsieur Hulot's Holiday, which served as an inspiration for the character of Mr. Bean.
+At that point, the film's title was changed from Bean 2 to French Bean, and later to Mr. Bean's Holiday, which was a reference to the 1953 French comedy film Monsieur Hulot's Holiday, which served as an inspiration for the character of Mr. Bean.

-Mr. Bean saying "Gracias" to French people was inspired by McBurney's great uncle, who told McBurney's father that he had no trouble with the language barrier during his tour of Europe because he knew the essential French word "Gracias".

-Atkinson said that despite the great length of time since he had last portrayed Mr. Bean, he had no trouble getting back into the character.
-Atkinson reflected in 2022 that since he was neither an athlete nor a cyclist, he found the cycling sequence to be the most difficult thing he had ever done as Mr. Bean.
+Atkinson said that despite the great length of time since he had last portrayed Mr. Bean, he had no problem getting back into the character.
+In 2022, Atkinson reflected that since he was neither an athlete nor a cyclist, he found the cycling sequence to be the most difficult thing he had ever done as Mr. Bean.

 Music

 The film score was composed and conducted by Howard Goodall, who also composed the original Mr. Bean series, although the original Mr. Bean theme was unused.
-In contrast to the series' use of simple musical repetitions, the film uses a symphonic orchestration, which is a sophisticated score that features catchy leitmotifs for particular characters or scenes.
+In contrast to the series' use of simple musical repetitions, the film uses a symphonic orchestration, resulting in a sophisticated score that features catchy leitmotifs for particular characters and scenes.
 The film's theme song was a cover of the Primitives' song "Crash" by Matt Willis.

 OEDO-808 by Pistol Valve is used for the Japanese release.